johnkiguru1337/CTF/README.md

 # CTF
-This a repository for tools i  will make for help in playing capture the flag challenges
+This a repository for tools i  will make to help in playing capture the flag challenges
 <img src="./banner.png" alt="you just saw me :)" />
 #### First Tool
  - Zip files password brute forcer .